 From The Book: (Excerpted from the sixteen page chapter)

-nursing home assistance, imperil the system.
+assistance, imperil the system.
 To simplify, let's resort to some basic facts.
 Medicaid is welfare.
 Welfare is paid for by state and federal governments.
-So, it follows
+So,

 who had no right to it in the first place.
 As a result, during the next two years, most state legislatures were busy enacting legislation which effectively gave the state the right to recover Medicaid nursing home payments, to which the patient appeared to be LEGALLY qualified, from two sources—Estate Recovery laws and Lien filing laws.
 We italicize the term "legally qualified" here, because the recipient would be assumed to be legally qualified until Medicaid personnel, or a Medicaid recovery unit, discovered differently. …Keep in mind that the four "Partnership" states of California, New York, Connecticut, and Indiana, will have an entirely different set of rules."

 "As Medicaid money becomes more scarce, the requirements for qualifying must become more strict.

 Solutions will be very hard to come by, and the "entitlement mentality" which assumed that entitlements are here to stay sees some major cracks developing.
 The

 idea that one generation goes into debt to support another may very likely be demolished by those unwilling and unable to support such a system."

 "One more issue needs to be addressed.
 Remember that Medicaid Planning has, as its foundation, the transfer of

 assets.
 Nowhere is it written that elderly people are anxious to transfer their assets."